K▫B▫S▫I

 KBSI recommends the

 Fairfield Inn by Marriott because of its proximity to the KBSI Training Center (approx. one mile).
 It is located in Manhattan's central business district across the street from the Manhattan Town Center Mall.
 There are six restaurants within easy walking distance of the Fairfield.
 Call 785-539-2400 for reservations.
+Be sure to ask for the KBSI rate.

 Click here for a complete list of Manhattan lodging accommodations, including bed and breakfast inns.